The capital of Chile met us with wonderful weather, and we are eagerly going to the city center to get acquainted with its sights.

 Looking at these majestic monuments of the past, it is difficult to realize that only 1600 years ago this deserted island appeared before the first settlers as a paradise with an abundance of food, many building materials and ample living space.

-The inhabitants of the island erected moai, hoping to protect the spirits incarnated in stone, but unfortunately, it was this monumental program that led their land to environmental disaster.
+The inhabitants of the island erected moai, hoping to protect the spirits incarnated in stone, but unfortunately, this monumental program led their land to environmental disaster.
 And the stone idols created by them continue to rise above the island today, remaining unwitting monuments to human folly.